Monday, 8 February 2016

 The initial signs were not good as the main driveway behind one goal, down to the clubhouse, was locked up.
 Unfortunately, I couldn’t find access to any other way either.
 The small dikes surrounding the ground also stopped me from getting too close for photos.
 I did the best that I could.

-‘t Slot looked like a smart enough place.
+'T Slot looked like a smart enough place.
 There was a neat cantilevered stand on the far side with bench seating, and more club buildings towards the entrance end.
-A small TV gantry was opposite, with the rest of the ground made up of hard standing with a tall hedge enclosing the arena.
+A small TV gantry stood opposite, with the rest of the ground made up of hard standing with a tall hedge enclosing the arena.

 Some open terracing was on the side of the seated stand.
 As was the case at many Dutch amateur grounds, raised advertising boards also surrounded the ground.
-Once I’d done the best that I could, I walked back to Slotlaan station as it was time for an interesting discussion over left luggage lockers and hotel check-ins, which can be found on the Feyenoord page.
+I walked back to Slotlaan station as it was time for an interesting discussion over left luggage lockers and hotel check-ins, which can be found on the Feyenoord page.

 No comments: